AymenTM/CS50-2k17---Psets/README.md

 ####  ####
 ```

+**credit.c** :
-**credit.c** : a program that determines whether a provided credit card number is valid according to Luhn’s algorithm.
+A program that determines whether a provided credit card number is valid according to Luhn’s algorithm.

 ```javascript
 ~/workspace/pset1/ (master) $ ./credit
 Number: 6176292929